Put Together

 Pureple

 Pureple's recommendation engine is the oldest on this list.
 It works.
-It's free.
-The fashion-knowledge layer is minimal.
+The free tier handles closet management and basic outfit creation.
+The fashion-knowledge layer is minimal — Pureple makes no public stylist claim, and the product doesn't pretend to.

 Where it scored: Mid on functional correctness, bottom on editorial voice.